Explorer 55

-Explorer 55, also called as AE-E (Atmospheric Explorer-E), was a NASA scientific satellite belonging to series Atmosphere Explorer, being launched on 20 November 1975 from Cape Canaveral Air Force Station (CCAFS) board a Thor-Delta 2910 launch vehicle.
+Explorer 55, also known as AE-E (Atmosphere Explorer-E), was a NASA scientific satellite belonging to the Atmosphere Explorer series launched on 20 November 1975 from Cape Canaveral Air Force Station (CCAFS) aboard a Thor-Delta 2910 launch vehicle.

 Mission

 The purpose of the Explorer 55 (AE-E) mission was to investigate the chemical processes and energy transfer mechanisms that control the structure and behavior of the atmosphere of Earth and ionosphere in the region of high absorption of solar energy at low and equatorial latitudes.
 The simultaneous sampling at higher latitudes was carried out by the Explorer 54 (AE-D) spacecraft until its failure on 29 January 1976, and then by Explorer 51 (AE-C), until it reentered on 12 December 1978.
 The same type of spacecraft as Explorer 51 was used, and the payload consisted of the same types of instruments except that the low-energy electron and ultraviolet (UV) nitric oxide experiments were deleted and a backscatter UV spectrometer was added to monitor the ozone content of the atmosphere.

 The 2 experiments that were deleted were more appropriate for the high-latitude regions.
 The perigee swept through more than 6 full latitude cycles and two local time cycles during the first year after launch when the orbit was elliptical and the perigee height was varied between 130 km and 400 km.
 The circularization of the orbit around 390 km was made on 20 November 1976 and the spacecraft was raised to this height whenever it would decay to about 250 km.